Keyword density in SEO was an important foundational concept of search engine optimization.

 - Keep the keyword density between 0.5% to 2.5%

 - Create content from the reader’s point of view.
 So, emphasize natural writing rather than using forced keywords.

 - Include keywords in the title tag and Meta description that gives positive signals to search crawlers.

 - Write captivating content that captures the attention.

-- Most importantly, have a denser substance of the content.
+- Most importantly, they have a denser substance of content.

-So, keyword density is now a myth in SEO when you want to rank pages in organic search results.
-One needs to come up with engaging content that provides actual value to your target audience.
+So, keyword density is now a myth in SEO when ranking pages in organic search results.
+One needs to develop engaging content that provides value to your target audience.
 Creating high-quality content is the key to steadily climbing higher and higher on search engine results pages.

-We hope that the post has provided much insight into the role of ideal keyword density.
+We hope the post has provided much insight into the role of ideal keyword density.